 Fish and Cod Liver Oils

-Most fish and cod liver oils made for human consumption add flavors such as lemon, orange, strawberry, mango, and peach.
-While manufacturers insist these flavorings are “natural,” the definition of natural flavors is extremely broad and may include things that most of us would rather avoid, including MSG and genetically modified foods.
-And while you’d think that, with their reputation for loving fish, cats would also love fish oil, the taste is just too strong for most cats.
+The best fish oil supplements come from wild salmon (not farm-raised salmon) or non-predatory fish such as anchovies or herring.
+They must be purified to remove heavy metals and other contaminants.
+Unfortunately, most fish and cod liver oils made for human consumption add flavorings such as lemon, orange, strawberry, mango, or peach.
+While manufacturers claim that these flavorings are “natural,” the definition of natural flavors is extremely broad and may include things that most of us would rather avoid, including MSG and genetically modified products.
+And while you’d think that, with their reputation for loving fish, cats would also love fish oil, the taste is just too strong for most kitties.
 Start very small when introducing these products to your cat.

 • Cod liver oil is an excellent source of EPA and DHA, but most manufacturers add large amounts of extra vitamins A and D, which can quickly reach toxic levels in small pets like cats.

-The safest and freshest fish oil and cod liver oil products we’ve found are from Nordic Naturals.
+The safest and freshest fish oil and cod liver oil products are from Nordic Naturals.
 They make several products for pets: Pet Cod Liver Oil (liquid), Omega-3 Pet (liquid), and Omega-3 Pet (capsules).

 Green-lipped Mussel Oil

-This relatively new source of Omega-3 is a great choice for cats.
-It’s sustainable, humane, and environmentally responsible.
+This source of Omega-3 is a great choice for pets.
+It’s sustainably grown, humanely harvested, and environmentally responsible.
 Moxxor makes an excellent product that also includes two powerful antioxidants, Sauvignon blanc grapeseed oil and kiwifruit seed oil.
-Kiwi seeds also provide the entire spectrum of Vitamin E (all 8 compounds).
-Moxxor also contains folate, lutien and zeaxanthin.
-Best of all, the capsules are tiny compared to fish oil and krill oil products (see photo); and some cats will even eat them as treats.
+Kiwi seeds provide the entire spectrum of Vitamin E (all 8 compounds).
+(And yes, grapeseed oil is completely safe for dogs; click here to learn more.)

 How to Supplement

 It’s usually simplest to mix the oil with wet food (canned, raw, or homemade); capsules can be punctured with a pin and the oil squeezed onto the food.
 However, not all pets appreciate the strong taste of fish oils, so to prevent turning them off completely, start with just a drop or two, and work up to the full dose gradually.
-Moxxor has the advantage here as well, as the taste of green-llipped mussel oil is much milder than most fish oils.
+Moxxor has the advantage here as well, as the taste of green-lipped mussel oil is much milder than most fish oils.

 The first benefit you’ll see from Omega-3 supplementation will be an improvement in skin and coat health; you’ll likely see this within just a few weeks.
 But it’s the benefits you don’t see—healthier cells, less inflammation, a stronger immune system, and a more efficient nervous system—that will make the biggest difference in your pet’s health and well-being!